DerFuchs/Armbian-with-Klipper-on-Fly-Gemini-3/README.md

 It is recommended to use another SD card to keep your current setup untouched.
 You can simply swap these cards on the left side of your Fly Gemini.

 # Restrictions
-You're not able to fully upgrade the Armbian OS (yet) because some of  the software has been card-coded into the system by Mellow.
+You're not able to fully upgrade the Armbian OS (yet) because some of  the software has been hard-coded into the system by Mellow.
 As soon there's a possible solution for getting rid of it, this guide will be upgraded.
 But for now you will NOT get a fully (but mostly) independent system.

 # Known problems
 - reboot does not work properly